MileHacker Logo

 Outdoor Exploration

-Late spring to early autumn (May to September) has the mildest weather and longest daylight hours for hiking, coastal walks, and enjoying outdoor spaces.
-The Great North Run, a major half-marathon, occurs in early September, drawing many visitors.
+Late spring to early autumn (The months Of may through september) has the mildest weather and longest daylight hours for hiking, coastal walks, and enjoying outdoor spaces.
+The Great North Run, a major half-marathon, occurs in the first part of September, drawing many visitors.

 Cultural & Indoor Activities

 Any time of year works for indoor attractions.
-The low season (winter) can be especially appealing, as you avoid crowds and find refuge from the colder weather in the city's many museums, art galleries, and performance venues.
+The low season (winter) can be especially appealing, as you avoid crowds and find refuge from the colder the climate in the city's many museums, art galleries, and performance venues.

 Seasonal Highlights

-City parks and gardens come alive with fresh color.
+City public parks come teeming with fresh color.

 • Summer Festivals: